 The final chapters are all about models.
 Property estimators, often called virtual sensors, are covered with some very good tips for development.
 The top dog of advanced process control, model predictive control is also a function block.
 The theory section has to be one of the best explanations of MPC.
 The technology and its current implementation are fully discussed.
 Many development steps have been automated in the modern control system for both property estimators and MPC.
 Finally the benefits of dynamic simulation to generate the virtual plant are discussed.

 This is quite a book.
-While it is written for the state-of-the-art modern control system, the theory sections are good topic reviews by real experts.
+While it is written for the state of the art modern control system, the theory sections are good topic reviews by real experts.
 The back to basics section is crammed full of tips.
 The auto tuning section is good enough to make even the reluctant control engineer try the new tools.
-This book is not cheap at $79 (member price) from ISA press, and not short at 429 pages, but it is a good resource on advanced control.
-I rate it an expensive buy.
+This book is a good resource on advanced control.

 All contents copyright of ISA © 1995-2014 All rights reserved.